3dreamengine/3DreamEngine/index.md

 # Content

-Most functions are annotated using EmmyLua doc strings.
+Most functions are annotated using EmmyLua doc.

+## Usage

 - [Introduction](https://3dreamengine.github.io/3DreamEngine/docu/introduction)
   Main components and design choices of the engine.
 You should read that.